johnvuko/JTHamburgerButton/README.md

 @end
 ```

 The method `setCurrentMode:WithAnimation` animates the transition from one mode to another.
-There is also `setCurrentMode` which changes the view without transition;
+There is also `setCurrentMode` which changes the view without transition.

 There are three modes:
 - JTHamburgerButtonModeHamburger